 - A diagnosis or condition in the unborn baby in which the baby is not expected to have long-term survival or the disease carries high risk of significant sickness or death

 Perinatal Palliative Care Services Extend Beyond Delivery

 In addition to providing a great deal of support before, during and immediately after delivery, we continue to provide services to you and your family after you leave the hospital.
-Perinatal Palliative Care experts at University Health System are available to you from the time of diagnosis and continue to be there throughout your child’s life.
+Perinatal Palliative Care experts at University Health are available to you from the time of diagnosis and continue to be there throughout your child’s life.

 Our care team sees infants and children in all pediatric units at University Hospital and we follow your child throughout their stay and even during subsequent hospitalizations.
 After discharge from the hospital, treatment continues through our University Children’s Health Comprehensive Care Clinic, where we provide primary care for children with special healthcare and medical needs.

 If you experience the loss of your baby, we will connect you with community resources for funeral, burial and cremation services, as well as grief and bereavement support services.

 How Do I Get Perinatal Palliative Care for My Family?